How We Position Your Business

 Filter 5: Can You Sustain It?
 Is this difference durable, or could competitors copy it tomorrow?
 Sustainable differentiation is better than temporary advantage.

-Output: A filtered list of 3-5 meaningful differentiators that pass all filters.
+What we'll produce: A filtered list of 3-5 meaningful differentiators that pass all filters.

-Step 5: Articulate the Difference
+Step 5: We Articulate the Difference Clearly

 • The contrast (what competitors do differently)